sybrew/the-seo-framework/readme.txt

 * Added: More filterable image arguments.
 * Added: Two Image fallback filters.
 * Added: Extra title argument to disable sanitation.
 Requires santition afterwards.
-* Added: If the theme you're using is doing the `wp_title()` function wrong, the title parameters are now added in a HTML comment (e.g. '&lt;!-- Title diw: | true right --&gt;') in the theme's footer for developer debugging purposes.
+* Added: If the theme you're using is doing the `wp_title()` function wrong, the title parameters are now added in a HTML comment (i.e. e.g. `&lt;!-- Title diw: | true right --&gt;`) in the theme's footer for developer debugging purposes.
 * Added: Sanitation for effectively removing spaces and html tags, `s_no_html_space`.
 * Added: With up to 140 calls in a single load in the admin area, a new cached function has arrived: `AutoDescription_PostData::get_blogname()`.
 Effectively reduced RAM usage by 800kB with 100 posts displayed.
 * Added: New cached function: `AutoDescription_PostData::get_blogdescription()`.